Michael A. Hitt: Research

-Hitt has contributed to the field of business, economics and management by studying strategic entrepreneurship, mergers and acquisitions, international strategy and resource orchestration.
+Hitt has contributed to the field of business, economics and management by studying strategic entrepreneurship, mergers and acquisitions, international business strategy and resource orchestration.

 Strategic entrepreneurship

 Hitt has researched strategic entrepreneurship throughout his career.
 In the late 1990s, he and Duane Ireland began integrating research in entrepreneurship and strategic management, suggesting that firms need both strategic planning and entrepreneurial qualities for long-term success.
 He co-authored the book Strategic Management: Competitiveness and Globalization with Ireland and Robert Hoskisson, observing that younger firms may excel in entrepreneurship but lack strategic vision, while established firms may prioritize strategy but become risk-averse, leaving them vulnerable to innovative competitors.
 Following this, in 2001, he and Ireland co-edited a special issue in the Strategic Management Journal on strategic entrepreneurship, thereafter writing several conceptual pieces explaining its theoretical base.
 He was also a lead author on a paper published in Academy of Management Perspectives in 2011 which detailed their more developed thinking on strategic entrepreneurship.